Irgens House: 18th century

 No. 45 seen on a detail from Christian Gedde's map of Christianshavn Quarter, 1757.

 The new owner was Henrik Ocksen.
 In 1730, he was appointed as amtmand of Iceland and the Faroe Islands.
 He kept the property until his death in 1750.

 In 1751, Oksen's heirs sold the Irgens House to merchant Peter Borre.
 His property was listed in the new cadastre of 1756 as No. 45 in Christianshavn Quarter.

 In circa 1753, Borre partnered with Peter Fenger- as Borre & Fenger.
 His business partner resided in the Peter Fenger House at the other end of Strandgade.
 Their company Borre & Fenger owned a property facing Christianshavn Cabal (Overgaden Neden Vandet 51, later part of Wildersgade Barracks.
 Borre owned the adjacent warehouse (Overgaden Neden Vandet 49, later part of Wildersgade Barracks).
 In 1760, Borre & Fenger received a royal privilege to establish a sugar refinery but the plans were most likely not realized.
 Borre was instead appointed as manager of the country's newly monopolized tobacco industry in return for 12.5% of the government's incomes from the tobacco trade.
 The monopoly existed until 1778.
 Borre's daughter, Birgitte Kirstine Borre (1757-1809), married the merchant Charles August Selbye, a neighbor, on 26 November 1777.

 In 1774–1779, Borre served as director of the Royal Greenland Trade Department.
 (Det grønlandske Handels- og Fiskefangstkompagni), Twice a year, Borre's property played host to the company's auctions.
 Vast quantities of whale oil (hvid hvaltran, brun tran, trekronertran etc), whale bards, dried fish (plat-fisk, klipfisk), lanolin, bird fethers, hides eiderdowns, whool, saltpeter, cured lamb meat and other products were sold from the premises.

 In 1790, Borre sold the property to the Greenland Trade Department,.Hartvig Marcus Frich, who had succeeded Borre as director of the company, resided in the building at the time of the 1898 census.
 He lived there with his wife Dorothee Frisch (née Tutein), their two-year-old daughter Henriette Cauline Frisch, his 17-year-old niece Arengoth Sophie Føns, three maids, one male servant, a coachman and a concierge.

-1788 saw the establishment of a commission tasked with investigating the economy of the Greenland Trade Fepart,emt.
+1788 saw the establishment of a commission tasked with investigating the economy of the Greenland Trade Department.
 It was subsequently decided to sell the Irgens House and relocate the company headquarters to a modest building at Grønlandske Handels Plads.
 Frisch would later biu a property on Gammeltorv.
 The Frisch House was constructed after the previous building on the site had been destroyed in the Copenhagen Fire of 1795.